 It doesn’t matter that the governing authority has political views contrary to ours; respect is the right attitude according to the Apostle Paul.
 Thus, the authoritarianism that defines Trump is one-sided and anti-biblical.
 He is an authoritarian only when the authoritarian is him!

 The other constant thread that seems to run through Trump’s waffling politics is nationalism.
 I could say much about the anti-biblical nature of nationalism, but this article is already running long.
+You can skip to the end of God’s ultimate plan and consider the vision God gave the Apostle John of every nation, tribe and tongue worshiping before the Lamb of God.
+(Rev. 7:9-10)

-In the end, I come back to my skepticism about Trump’s motives in courting the evangelical vote.
+Nevertheless, I come back to my skepticism about Trump’s motives in courting the evangelical vote.
 In Cohen’s book, he described a meeting with “prominent evangelical leaders” at Trump Tower where they laid hands on Trump and prayed for him.
 After they left, Cohen claims Trump said, “Can you believe that bulls–t?
 Can you believe people believe that bulls–t?”

 Less than a month ago, McKay Coppins wrote the following in an article for The Atlantic: “Former aides told me they’ve heard Trump ridicule conservative religious leaders, dismiss various faith groups with cartoonish stereotypes, and deride certain rites and doctrines held sacred by many of the Americans who constitute his base.”
 (See Trump Secretly Mocks His Christian Supporters)